lee-chaeeun/anom_app/README.md

 <p>S. Li and J. Wen, “A model-based fault detection and diagnostic methodology based on pca method and wavelet transform,” Energy and Buildings, vol. 68, pp. 63–71, 2014</p>

 #### Univariate AutoEnconder based Reconstruction
 <p>Simple fully connected univariate autoencoder, where channel-wise auto-encoders are placed for each channel.
-Shown in mvts-ano-eval to be best performing algorithm </p>
+Shown in mvts-ano-eval to be best performing algorithm. </p>
 <p>requires high computation power and GPU memory to save predictions and evaluation. </p>

 #### AutoEncoder based Reconstruction